 Offer a dozen eggs to Santa Clara

-If your wedding is going to be a church wedding, this is a Spanish custom so that on your wedding day it won’t rain.
+If your wedding is going to be at a church, this is a Spanish custom so that on your wedding day it won’t rain.

 To do this, you have to go to a convent of the Clarisas nuns and bring a dozen eggs as an offering.